 Remember, cravings can be severe, like the horrible withdrawal symptoms of drug addicts that keep them going back to the drug they're trying to quit.

 Don't get caught in the vicious cycle.
 When it comes to refined carbohydrates, in any form, just say "no thank you".
 Eat something else instead.
 Focus on whole foods in their natural state - they're the only foods our bodies are designed to eat, everything else just puts unnecessary stress on the digestive system and makes your body work harder than it has to.

 Buy fresh fruits and vegetables.
-Green apples, blueberries, and raspberries are a good choice for lower sugar fruits.
+Berries are a good choice for lower sugar fruits.
 Add a handful of berries to a green salad.
-Try chicken salad with a chopped apple added in.
-When you feel a snack attack have a green apple with a small handful of pecans and some unsweetened coconut flakes - the fats and extra fiber amor the nuts and coconut will help temper the fruit sugars as they digest.
+Try chicken salad with a small chopped green apple added in.
+When you feel a snack attack have a green apple with a small handful of pecans and some unsweetened coconut flakes - the fats and extra fiber from the nuts and coconut will help temper the fruit sugars as they digest.
 Keep chopped salads prepped in the fridge so you have something ready to eat when a craving hits.
 Just squeeze lemon and drizzle a little olive oil over the salad and enjoy!

 Take it slowly.
 Perhaps over the course of a week or two you can cut down the amount of refined sugars you eat in a day.
 This is a crucial step toward recovering from many illnesses, not only for a candida elimination program.

 Go through the cupboards and the fridge and remove the ones you won't be eating, give them away if you can.
 If you share living space with others, see if you can make one part of the cupboards your own space, and one part of the fridge your own as well.